GoldenChrysus/ffxiv-ember-overlay/README.md

 #### ngld OverlayPlugin

 1. Within ACT, navigate to Plugins > OverlayPlugin.dll.
-2. Set your overlay URL to https://goldenchrysus.github.io/ffxiv/ember-overlay/ or add a new overlay with the Ember preset selected (presets available in ngld 0.13.0 or later).
+2. Set your overlay URL to https://goldenchrysus.github.io/ffxiv/ember-overlay/ or add a new overlay with the Ember preset selected (presets available in ngld OverlayPlugin 0.13.0 or later).

 #### hibiyasleep or RainbowMage OverlayPlugin